9 Best Lightweight 2-person Tents under 200$ for Backpacking & Bike Touring

 bike touring tent ALPS Mountaineering Zephyr 2-Person

-Alps Mountaineering is a well-established brand from Missouri, they manufacture high-quality gear since 1993.
+Alps Mountaineering is a well-established Missouri-based brand that has been manufacturing high-quality gear since 1993.
 Their Zephyr has been tested by many backpackers, hikers, and outdoor enthusiasts.

 Specs